FAQs

 When is the best time to go?

-The season runs from May 1st thru Labor Day weekend in September.
+The season runs from May 1st thru Labor Day weekend.
 Water flows vary throughout this time frame.
-End of May-Middle of June flows tend to be at their highest.
-July is the most popular month to go rafting on the Arkansas.
-Flows start dropping off by early August, but most years the river is still runnable until Labor Day.
+End of May-middle of June, water flow tends to be at the highest of the season.
+July is the most popular month to go rafting as the temperatures heat up and the water flow is at a fun, splashy level.
+Water flow starts dropping off by early August, but most years the river is still runnable until Labor Day.

 Can children go?

 Yes.
-But each section has an age restriction.
+But each section has an age and weight restriction.

-For the Fun Float, children have to be at least 6 years old.
+For the Royal Gorge, children need to always be at least 90lbs and 14 years old.

 What should I bring?